 The legends and histories mix together, capturing many aspects of the local cultures: science, art, medicine, military campaigns, celebrities, religion, and journeys.
 Some of the labels chronicle series of events, while others are isolated.

 The map of Legends contains minute details as icons.
 They are some of the smallest features I've attempted so far - all inked by hand, with a superfine dip pen.
 When I finished with the ink, I wanted to give this map the impression of long use.
 So I soaked it, stained it, and folded it.

 I drew this map as a commission for a fantasy story.
 It is my first all black-and-white map; I used the opportunity to try out some new styles for forests and indicating different terrain types with ink washes.
 I'm quite pleased with the results.
 The mountains, in particular, I think came out very well.
-There are a few more images on Google+.
+There are a few more images on Google Photos.

 The map contains my most diverse - and smallest! - forests to date.
 There are palm trees near the tropics, deciduous trees in temperate areas, and conifers in colder regions.
 An individual tree might measure only 2-3 mm.